huilaaja/RedirectManager/README.md

 <h2>Features</h2>
 <ul>
-	<li>Easily create redirects to any urls or to Episerver pages.</li>
+	<li>Easily create redirects to any URLs or to Episerver pages.</li>
 	<li>Wild card rules.</li>
 	<li>Reordering and prioritizing rules.</li>
-	<li>Allow moving and changing urls of Episerver pages and the redirects still works.</li>
+	<li>Allow moving and changing URLs of Episerver pages and the redirects still works.</li>
 	<li>All redirects are HTTP 301 (Moved permanently), because search engines only follow this kind of redirects.</li>
 	<li>Access restrictions allow usage of rule manager to only administrators.</li>
 	<li>And the most important: It's open Source and it's yours to extend and manipulate!</li>